Create a Website Account - Manage notification subscriptions, save form progress and more.

-The City of Cody offers arrangements with customers that have received a disconnect notice.
+The City of Cody offers payment arrangements for customers that have received a disconnect notice.
 One payment arrangement may be granted to a customer in a 12-month period.
-Customers are required to appear before an Administrative Services representative at City Hall and complete a Request for Payment Arrangement.
-Customers are required to pay one-half of the total due at the time the Request is made.
+Customers are required to appear before an Administrative Services customer service representative at City Hall and complete a Request for Payment Arrangement.
+Customers are required to pay one-half of the total due at the time the request is made.
 The remaining balance must then be paid within two weeks.
-Any requests for longer extensions require additional authorization by an Administrative Services supervisor.
+Any requests for longer extensions require additional authorization by an Administrative Services Officer.
 Customers must make the payments as agreed and remain current with the new monthly billings.
-If a customer does not adhere to the approved Request, they are subject to disconnection.
+If a customer does not adhere to the approved request, they are subject to disconnection.

 The City of Cody offers customers a plan in which they can pay equal monthly payments for utility bills if they have a minimum of six consecutive months of service at the same address and are current with their account.
-Customers must complete a Utility Equal Payment Plan Agreement by appearing in person at City Hall.
+Customers must complete a Utility Equal Payment Plan Agreement by appearing in person at City Hall (1338 Rumsey Avenue).
 If the agreement is granted, customers must pay the equal pay amount monthly by the due date.
 If the customer fails to make an equal pay payment, disconnect procedures will result.
-If two disconnect notices are issued during a 12-month period, the customer will be removed from the program and the entire outstanding balance on the customer’s account is due and payable.
+If two disconnect notices are issued during a 12-month period, the customer will be removed from the program, and the entire outstanding balance on the customer’s account is due for payment.

 If you have set your utility account to be paid automatically through Xpress Bill Pay with a debit card, credit card, or a bank account, you have the ability to manage your account through the website and at any time can disable your automatic payments.